pchampio/EGC-2020/README.md

   </a>
 </p>

-Our system deducted a sharp increase in paper related to the social network analysis over the past years 20 (Label 1).
+Our system deducted a sharp increase in articles related to the social network analysis over the past years 20 (Label 1).
 On the other hand, rule-based algorithms seem to have declined drastically (Label 6).

 ## Evaluation (Hyper-parameters defined in the [Jupiter-notebook](./EGC.ipynb))